UAE records 2,223 new cases of Covid-19, in highest daily number of PCR tests

 New rules in Abu Dhabi require unvaccinated people to test every three days if they want access to public areas like malls.
 Vaccinated people must test once every 28 days.

-Health authorities said another 2,177 patients recovered, bringing the total since the start of the pandemic to 601,308.
+Health authorities said another 2,177 patients recovered, taking the total since the start of the pandemic to 601,308.

 Fatalities stand at 1,782 after seven patients died in the 24-hour reporting period.